Parandparmedek1395/pro-analytics-level-1/github-pages.md

-# GitHub Pages: Publish a Client-side Website using Parkdown files
+# GitHub Pages: Publish a Client-side Website using Markdown files

 This guide shows how to publish a website using GitHub Pages, using Markdown file.
 It's a straightforward way to share your projects or portfolio online.